CAN FD Data Logger - Record Your CAN Bus (Flexible Data-Rate)

 There is no need to distinguish between the two cases, as the main difference from a data processing perspective is the fact that CAN FD frames support up to 64 data bytes instead of 8 data bytes.
 The DBC file format accommodates this by adding additional signals to each CAN ID, using start bits that go beyond the initial 8 bytes.

 However, you need to ensure that your software tools can correctly load the DBC based CAN FD signals outside the initial 8 data bytes.
-Several open source tools such as asammdf and our Python API can_decoder rely on the canmatrix library for handling DBC parsing, which supports CAN FD DBC files.
-For a more detailed discussion, see this canmatrix github issue.
+This is the case for all our CANedge software/API tools.

 The CANedge CAN FD data logger